 The difference between a WordPress page vs post is that a page is static and contains your core information such as Home page, About Us page, Contact page, and so on while a post includes information specific to your site’s niche with published dates in chronological order, an author name (usually) and other real-time information.

-A WordPress page is a specific type of content where you can add information for your static pages.
+To go deeper into WordPress pages (posts to follow), they are a specific type of content where you can add information for your static pages.
 Static pages are usually created once and they are not date-sensitive.
 They usually remain untouched for extended periods.
 A WordPress page has the following features that differ from a post:

 - WordPress Pages store static, site-specific informational content